No more guessing ... try the BEST keto and low-carb macro calculator PLUS you get a FREE 5-Day Meal Plan & Shopping List.

 Discover how many carbs, protein, fat, and calories to have each day.
 It works for a low-carb diet and a keto diet.

 If you are new here, I suggest downloading your FREE diet sheet with easy meals and snacks for beginners.

 Before you being, you may want to see the keto diet food chart and read the keto glossary to help you understand keto words, keto acronyms, and keto slang.

 Macronutrients are carbs, fat, and protein.
 Micronutrients are vitamins and minerals.

 - Carbohydrates - are simple sugars and starches.
-All digestible carbohydrates will raise your blood sugars and trigger an insulin demand, trigger hunger and affect mood, mental clarity, skin, inflammation to name just a few.
+All digestible carbohydrates will raise your blood sugars and trigger an insulin demand, trigger hunger, and affect mood, mental clarity, skin, and inflammation to name just a few.
 There are no essential carbohydrates.

 - Protein - supplies our body with essential amino acids which are the building blocks for muscle growth.

-- Fats - provide the essential fatty acids that our body and brain needs.
+- Fats - provide the essential fatty acids that our body and brain need.
 Choose healthy fats with minimal processing.